 This case study bears an important lesson: Even when doing the best you can to keep your communications private, your entire conversation runs the risk of falling into the wrong hands if it’s available to outside parties, or even if some parts of the conversation happen over the channels you don’t control.

 What’s more, this lesson rings true when reporting on topics beyond national security.
 For example, many corporate email environments are set up so that email administrators have deep insight into the messages employees send and receive.
 What this means is that if a source who reaches out to a journalist on their work email, they may have also exposed that message to their company’s email administrator.
-In an age when both government and corporate entities are cracking down on leaks, knowing who can tune into either ends of a conversation is essential for privacy.
+In an age when both government and corporate entities are cracking down on leaks, knowing who can tune into either end of a conversation is essential for privacy.

 We wrote more about the Sanger case, and the surveillance capacity of some corporate email administrators, in the context of the use of Google’s G Suite.
 If you use G Suite in your newsroom, or communicate with someone who does, read all about its privacy and security properties.

-Requests for non-content communications records (which we sometimes call message metadata) generally requires a much lower threshold to obtain in criminal and civil cases involving journalists’ electronic communications records.
+Requests for non-content communications records (which we sometimes call message metadata) generally require a much lower threshold to obtain in criminal and civil cases involving journalists’ electronic communications records.
 In the U.S., both warrants and subpoenas can be used to compel a journalist, or a communications provider, to submit email records as evidence.

 Email metadata — information about the message, such as what time an email was sent, its recipient, and its subject line — can be just as revealing as the content of messages.